The Unpublished Picturebook Showcase

 If my project isn’t selected, will I receive anything?

-Whether your project is selected for the final showcase or not, we believe that getting your work under the eyes of so many great international publishers at the same time is worth the application fee.
+Whether your project is selected for the final showcase or not, we believe that getting your work under the eyes of so many world-class publishers at the same time is worth the application fee.
 Many of these publishers don’t generally accept unsolicited submissions, so this is a fast track to the desks of these busy publishers and editors.

-Until spring 2025, the publishers on the jury can continue to access all the submitted projects and the contact emails of the applicants in a private area of the dPICTUS platform.
-So even if your project doesn’t receive enough jury votes to go into the final showcase in December 2024, it will still receive further exposure to a large number of publishers.
+Until spring 2026, the publishers on the jury can continue to access all the submitted projects and the contact emails of the applicants in a private area of the dPICTUS platform.
+So even if your project doesn’t receive enough jury votes to go into the final showcase in December 2025, it will still receive further exposure to a large number of publishers.

 Does my picturebook project have to be in English?

-We welcome projects in any language, but we recommend including a draft English translation of the text if possible (either within the art spreads or by adding the translation at the end of the PDF file).
+We welcome projects in any language, but we recommend including a draft English translation of the text if possible (preferably within the art spreads or by adding the translation at the end of the PDF file).
 This will help the international jury of publishers better assess your project.

 Can I still submit my unpublished project to publishers while it’s under consideration for The Unpublished Picturebook Showcase?

 Yes, you’re welcome to submit your unpublished project to publishers while it’s under consideration/part of The Unpublished Picturebook Showcase.
-But if your project is acquired by a publisher before 3 July 2024, please tell us, as we’ll need to remove your project from the jury selection process.
+But if your project is acquired by a publisher before 10 July 2025, please tell us, as we’ll need to remove your project from the jury selection process.
 If this happens, we’ll refund your application fee in full.

 If my project is selected, how long will it be showcased on the dPICTUS online platform?